Stairs for Your Tiny Home

 What to Know and What They Cost

 Having safe, solid stairs is one of those things that feels small until it matters.
-Most tiny homes end up needing three or four steps, depending on how high the door sits off the ground.
-Below are three common approaches with realistic price ranges so you can plan right.
+Most homes need three or four steps, depending on how high the door or porch sits off the ground.

 Option 1: Pre-Made Stairs